Input in tagging-module didn't overwrite selected text

 Selecting the old text with mouse-doubleclick will work.

-#1 Updated by Simon Harhues over 3 years ago
+#1 Updated by Simon Harhues almost 4 years ago

 Does this also happen if you select the old input with the mouse and then move the mouse not into the centre view but keep it somewhere on the right module column?
 If not, it seems that this is a general thing that the centre grabs the focus once the mouse enters it.
 At least I recognised a similar behaviour for the collection input.
 If I mark text there with the mouse and move the mouse pointer to the centre view I cannot type anymore.
 If I keep the mouse pointer in the left hand column I can continue to type.

-#3 Updated by Frank Jäger over 3 years ago
+#3 Updated by Frank Jäger almost 4 years ago

 Simon Harhues wrote: